Check out all the documents you might need for your next home loan so that you can ace the process and get financed fast.

-The jobs, 2,500 miles of seawater, eco-friendliness, and lack of personal income state tax (yes, you read that right) are only a few of the reasons people choose to live here.
+With tech jobs, 2,500 miles of seawater, and a lack of personal income state tax (yes, you read that right) there are reasons people choose to live here.

 Like with any business transaction, mortgages involve paperwork.
 But in this case, seeing as it involves so much more money, it goes without saying that mortgage applications usually equate to more documents.